Boredom at Work

 Pick the one that feels right, and start shooting.
 The best camera is the one you’ll actually use.

 Still deciding?
 Read our complete guide to the best cameras for beginners or learn about DSLR vs mirrorless cameras.
+For all our photography content, see the Photography Guide and Photography Buying Guide.

 Related Articles